Medically Reviewed by Barrett Eubanks, M.D.

 Table of Contents

 People who have thin corneas, misshapen corneas, or severe myopia that is not corrected easily with glasses or contact lenses can all benefit from the option of phakic IOL surgery.
-Good candidates for this procedure are healthy adults between the ages of 21 and 40, who have 20/200 vision without corrective wear, and who are not good candidates for laser-guided refractive surgery.
+Good candidates for this procedure are healthy adults between the ages of 21 and 40, with high nearsightedness who may not be good candidates for laser-guided refractive surgery.

 This operation takes about 30 minutes in total.
-It is more invasive than LASIK, so there is a longer recovery time.
-You may need to take a few days off work to manage healing, side effects, and follow-up appointments.
+You may need to take a few days off work afterwards to manage healing and visit follow-up appointments.

 Phakic IOL surgery is also more expensive than LASIK.
 You could find vision insurance covers part of the cost if your eye doctor deems this operation necessary.